cseval/CVMeasurements/README.md

 # CV Measurements

 A web app that measures an athlete's **height**, **wingspan**, and **hand span** from a single photo taken on a phone.
-An operator points the camera at an athlete in a T-pose with a printed ArUco marker on the wall behind them — the app returns measurements in centimeters and shows an annotated photo with the measurement lines overlaid.
+An operator selects an event, picks a player from the event roster, then points the camera at the athlete in a T-pose with a printed ArUco marker on the wall behind them.
+The app returns measurements in centimeters, shows an annotated photo with the measurement lines overlaid, and saves the results to the database.
+A second screen lets the operator enter additional physical assessment data (age, weight, hip/t-spine/grip measurements) for the same player.

 ---

 ## How It Works

-1. The operator opens the app on their phone and points the camera at the athlete
+1. The operator opens the app and searches for an event by name
+2. The operator selects the event — the roster of registered players loads automatically
+3. The operator selects a player from the roster
-2. The athlete stands in a T-pose (arms fully extended, palms facing the camera) with the printed ArUco marker flat on the wall beside them
+4. The athlete stands in a T-pose (arms fully extended, palms facing the camera) with the printed ArUco marker flat on the wall beside them
-3. The operator taps **CAP** to capture the photo
+5. The operator taps **CAP** to capture the photo
-4. The photo is sent to the Python backend which:
+6. The photo is sent to the Python backend which:
    - Detects the ArUco marker to establish a pixel-per-cm scale
    - Runs MediaPipe Pose to locate body landmarks (nose, heels, fingertips)
    - Runs MediaPipe Hands for more accurate hand landmarks
    - Calculates height (estimated crown to heel), wingspan (middle finger tip to middle finger tip), and hand span (thumb tip to pinky tip)
-5. Results are returned with an annotated photo showing exactly which points were used
+7. Results are returned with an annotated photo showing exactly which points were used
+8. The operator saves the measurements to the database, then optionally enters additional assessment data (age, weight, hip rotation, t-spine rotation, grip strength)

 ---